Managers are in the best position to cause misery

 - Working in this way is assembly-line work, instead of problem-solving work.
-This results in engineers disengaging from the customer problems they should be solving, and results in shallow and incomplete solutions.
+This results in engineers disengaging from the customer problems they should be solving.
+It results in shallow and incomplete solutions.
 You’re finishing tasks, not solving problems.

-- Working from tickets can discourage people from challenging the approach, or thinking about the work they’re doing, discouraging innovation and fresh thinking.
+- Working from tickets can discourage people from challenging the approach, or thinking about the work they’re doing.
+So this discourages innovation and fresh thinking.

-- If you have any discovery at all as part of the project, or the project is subject to change (i.e., most product development work), your detailed breakdown has just become a liability — you’ve accumulated a huge backlog of tickets that need to be reworked.
+- If you have any discovery work as part of the project, or the project is subject to change (i.e., most product development work), your detailed breakdown has just become a liability — you’ve accumulated a huge backlog of tickets that need to be reworked.
 A splendid waste of time!

-- Another common failure I see is teams just don’t really plan out their work very much.
+- Another common failure is teams just don’t really plan out their work.
 They don’t think about what can go wrong.
 They don’t plan for learning.
 They don’t think through the contours of the project.
 They work against the grind of the tickets in Jira.

 The approach is:

 - Have a meeting for backlog grooming (with the whole team).
 Go over each item with the whole group.

 - Hold daily standups.
 Go through each item in the sprint, and have each person talk through a script.
 Usually this is talking about the work you’ve done and plan to do, and obstacles.
 Ideally this will take an hour every day.

 - Have a sprint planning meeting (with the whole team).
 Plan out the work for the sprint.
 Go through each item and make sure everyone understands it.
 If you’re doing this correctly it should take half a day once a week.

 - Have a project estimation meeting.
 Typically this involves using agile poker to estimate each story, and discuss any points of disagreement.
 Bonus if you estimate things you may not even work on!